Before deciding which type of pipe to use for your DIY project, you must look at the available varieties.

-As we have already mentioned before, the major difference between these two pipes is their thickness.
+As mentioned, the major difference between these two pipes is their thickness.
 But the question remains when one should use Type L pipes and when one should use Type M pipes.

-A general rule of thumb - go for Type L pipes if you plan to use one for the water supply in your building.
+A general rule of thumb is to go for Type L pipes if you plan to use one for the water supply in your building.
 Type M pipes are suitable for all other purposes but not that great for water supply that involves heavy water pressure.

 It is also important to note that Type L pipes tend to last longer as they are thicker.
-If you are using Type M pipes, the longevity they will offer is pretty less and might need to be replaced soon.
-So, if you are on the lookout for durability, you should choose these pipes over Type M pipes.
+If you are using Type M pipes, the longevity they will offer is pretty low and might need to be replaced soon.
+So, if you want durability, you should choose these pipes over Type M pipes.

 Most plumbers recommend using Type M pipes for relatively cheaper heating systems.
-You can, however, use Type L pipes for this purpose too, but the costs will shoot up.
+You can also use Type L pipes for this purpose, but the costs will increase.

-Type L pipes are durable and can easily last for around 80-100 years.
+Type L pipes are durable and can last around 80-100 years.
 On the other hand, plumbers believe that Type M pipes would need to be replaced in 20-30 years.

 Suitability: Type M Vs. Type L